elastic/elasticsearch-js/README.md

 #### Browser

 WARNING: There is no official support for the browser environment.
 It exposes your Elasticsearch instance to everyone, which could lead to security issues.
-We recommend that you write a lightweight proxy that uses this client instead.
+We recommend that you write a lightweight proxy that uses this client instead, you can see a proxy example [here](./docs/examples/proxy).

 ## Documentation